learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-08-27-shiitake-inocoluation-parties.markdown

 There are two problems to be aware of if the mushrooms start to fruit while the logs are in a low stack.

-1. You might not see them if they start growing on the bottoim of the log.
+1. You might not see them if they start growing on the bottom of the log.
 2. Some will end up growing into the side of the log next in the stack and end up mishapen.

 It will be both easier to see and pick mushrooms that are fruiting when the logs are